-Honorable Sue M. Shaffer, Chairman Cow Creek Band of Umpqua Tribe of Indians 2400 Stewart Parkway, Suite 300 Roseburg, Oregon 97470
+Honorable Sue Shaffer Chairperson Cow Creek Band of Umpqua Tribe 2400 Stewart Parkway, Suite 300 Roseburg, Oregon 97470-1563

-Dear Chairman Shaffer:
+Dear Chairperson Shaffer:

-On October 6, 1992, we received the Tribal-State Compact for Regulation of Class III Gaming Between the Cow Creek Band of Umpqua Tribe of Indians (Tribe) and the State of Oregon (State).

-We have reviewed the Compact and conclude that it does not violate the Indian Gaming Regulatory Act (IGRA), Federal Law, or our trust responsibility.
-Therefore, pursuant to my delegated authority and Section 11 of the IGRA, we approve the Compact.
-The Compact shall take effect when notice of our approval, pursuant to Section 11(d)(3)(B) of the IGRA, is published in the FEDERAL REGISTER.
+On November 28, 1994, we received Amendment I to the Tribal-State Compact for Regulation of Class III Gaming between the Cow Creek Band of Umpqua Tribe of Indians (Tribe) tand the State of Oregon (State), dated October 24, 1994.
+We have completed our review of this Amendment and conclude that it does not violate the Indian Gaming Regulatory Act of 1988 (IGRA), Federal law, or our trust responsibility.
+Therefore, pursuant to my delegated authority and Section 11 of the IGRA, we approve the Amendment.
+The Amendment shall take effect when the notice of our approval, pursuant to Section 11 (d)(3)(B) of IGRA, 25 U.S.C. § 2710(d)(3)(B), is published in the FEDERAL REGISTER.